MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 If you're using Windows, the command above should work fine, MCDR will be installed to global environment - you may ignore this section

-For Linux and Mac OS, it's not recommended to install MCDR system-wide, because it can cause conflicts with other Python packages and affect system dependencies
+For Linux and Mac OS, it's not recommended to install MCDR system-wide (with root), because it can cause conflicts with other Python packages and affect system dependencies

 System-wide install also makes version management difficult and requires administrator privileges, increasing security risks

-For the same reason, you may get a ``externally-managed-environment`` error on pip install
+System-wide install may even result in an ``externally-managed-environment`` error

 See `PEP 668 <https://peps.python.org/pep-0668/>`__ for the detailed specification